-Test Recall (rcL)
+Test Recall (RCL)

-After the test result has been calculated the instrument will display the result for several seconds after which the instrument will power OFF.
+After the test result has been calculated the instrument will display the result for several seconds and then the instrument will power OFF.
 If the operator wants to review the result, while the instrument is OFF, momentarily press the OFF button and then simultaneously press the ON button.
-The display will show the first menu item off a list of optional functions that the instrument can perform.
-The first item on the list is rcL (Recall Last Test).
-To execute this function, pressing the OFF button will prompt the instrument to alternately display the result from the last test performed along with an intermittent displayed rcL.
+The display will show the first menu item from a list of optional functions that the instrument can perform.
+The first item on the list is RCL (Recall Last Test).
+To execute this function, pressing the OFF button will prompt the instrument to alternately display the result from the last test performed along with an intermittent displayed RCL.
+(Note: Depending on the software version installed on the Alco-Sensor FST the results may be displayed in a variety of units of measure including, but not limited to, %BrAC or %BAC).